Non-citizens (Latvia): Politics of citizenship

 The Russian Foreign Ministry has regularly charged Latvia with serious violations of the rights of its Russophone population, describing non-citizens as "stateless" in 2004.
 In responding to charges of discrimination, Latvian authorities contended there is little practical difference between citizens and non-citizens, the primary ones being that non-citizens cannot vote and that non-citizens are exempt from military service.

 The Russian Foreign Office has published a collection of international recommendations to Latvia concerning the minority rights, including those on the non-citizenship issue.
 Russia itself has allowed most Latvian non-citizens short trips without visas since June 2008.
 This step was criticized by Latvian MFA, but welcomed by the Secretary-General of CoE T. Davis.
 Earlier, Latvian citizens were charged more for a Russian single-entry visa than non-citizens (more than five times the fee as of December 2007) seen by T. Malmlof as rewarding if not encouraging statelessness.

 Council of Europe

 As reported by the European Commissioner for Human Rights 2007 report on Latvia, in 2006 there were 411,054 non-citizens, 66.5% of them belonging to the Russian minority (per §30).
 While applications of children born after August 21, 1991, are reviewed under a simplified procedure, "over 13 000 children are still non-citizens, and, children are still being born as non-citizens" (per §37,38).
 Commissioner has noted that "the exclusion of non-citizens from political life does nothing to encourage their integration" (§43).
 As reported, "the continued existence of the status of non-citizen" mostly held by representatives of national minorities is "deeply problematic in terms of real or perceived equality and social cohesion" (§29).

-The Commissioner noted that not all non-citizens may wish to gain citizenship status but did not explore this possibility further.
+The Commissioner noted that not all non-citizens may wish to gain citizenship status.
 His report also contained clarifications provided by the Latvian government in response, including: